senax/helm_file_repo/README.md

 # Helm plugin for file://

-This plugin will add support for local repositories to helm.
+This plugin adds basic support for local repositories to helm.

 Example:
 ```